yassinelgmmal/ComputerVisionProject/README.md

 # ComputerVisionProject

-Complete CNN From scratch with a pipeline of Preprocessing and Image Enhancement => Segmentation => Feature Extraction => Classification => Evaluation and Performance Metrics.
+# Waste Classification Project using a complete CNN from scratch with a pipeline of Preprocessing and Image Enhancement => Segmentation => Feature Extraction => Classification => Evaluation and Performance Metrics.